Registration Fee: $15/family

 - IRISES - Dark Purple

-- SPROUTS, SAPLINGS, OAKS, PINES, CEDARS - White or Black shirt
+- SPROUTS, SAPLINGS, OAKS, PINES, CEDARS - White or Black fitted t-shirt or tank

-- CO-ED CLASSES - White or Black or Level Color shirt
+- CO-ED CLASSES - White or Black or Level Color fitted t-shirt or tank

 NEED HELP FINDING A LEOTARD IN THE RIGHT COLOR?